 - School Lunch in a Bento Box: Fun, Colorful, and Earth-Friendly

-Here are some of the tips that kept me sane for all those mornings of lunch-making:
+Here are some of the tips that will keep you sane from the first day of school to the last:

 1. Keep your lunch-making supplies together in one place to make the process more efficient during morning “rush hour.”
 In one cabinet, you can store the lunch boxes, sandwich bags, thermoses, plastic spoons and forks, toothpicks, and small plastic storage containers.